Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "The due date for the deliverable.", "title": "Due Date"
+          "description": "The deadline for the deliverable.",
+          "title": "Deadline"
         }
       },
-      "title": "ConsultancyAgreementTermsdeliverablesItem",
+      "title": "ConsultancyAgreementTermsdeliverables",
       "type": "object"
     },
-    "ConsultancyAgreementTermslegal_terms_and_conditionsItem": {
+    "ConsultancyAgreementTermslegal_terms_and_conditions": {
-      "description": "Grouped related legal terms and conditions for clarity.", "properties": {
+      "description": "A collection of legal terms and conditions outlined in the agreement.", "properties": {
         "term": {
           "anyOf": [